 Families’ experiences: the literature

-Parents of children with a disability often report high levels of stress and mental health issues associated with the challenges of raising a child with complex needs (Weiss, Wingsiong & Lunsky 2014; Hsiao Y-J 2018 )
+Parents of children with a disability often report high levels of stress and mental health issues associated with the challenges of raising a child with complex needs (Weiss, Wingsiong & Lunsky 2014; Hsiao Y-J 2018 ).
 These issues are often compounded by having to navigate multiple service sectors to address the specific needs of their children.
 Many parents have difficulty sustaining regular work due to problems with accessing and sustaining quality childcare.
 Mothers of children with Autism Spectrum Disorder (ASD) report greater emotional problems compared with mothers of children with intellectual disability without ASD and compared with mothers of typically developing children (Totsika et al., 2011).
 Evidence also suggests that elevated stress and related impact on parent and child psychological wellbeing indirectly affect parenting behaviour and child outcomes.

 The stressors families with a child with an ASD face include:

-Being asked to remove their child from an early childhood education and care and care or school situation because the educators could no longer manage (White et al. 2012);
+Being asked to remove their child from an early childhood education and care or school situation because the educators could no longer manage (White et al. 2012);

 Being told frequently that their child has lost control, threatened or hurt someone (White et al. 2012);